 Safeguarding Your Nonprofit’s Donor Data

-Now that you’re fully on top of your donor management, you have one more thing to do: ensure all that juicy data stays safe and sound!
-Pretty much every day you’re faced with the dreaded online query asking for your full name, email address, phone number, and your first-born child’s social security number.
-Okay, maybe not that last one, but you get the gist.
+Now that you’re fully on top of your donor management, you have one more thing to do: ensure all that data stays safe and sound!
+We’re faced daily with online queries asking for full name, email address, and phone number.
+Make every donation worth your donors' trust.

 In September of 2017, when a major credit reporting agency announced a massive, widespread security breach, the personal information of millions of consumers was compromised.
 More than just a minor “oops,” this massive security breach left these consumers vulnerable to identity theft.
 The crowning blow?
 These same individuals (143 million of them) had, for the most part, not even voluntarily surrendered this information.